Resources

 Eligible participants: Chicago area University and Community College students with ASD.

-South Suburban College Office of Services for Students with Disabilities
+South Subarban College Office of Services for Students with Disabilities

 See map: Google Maps